tom832/Classification_of_Substrate_Orders_in_Reaction_Kinetics/README.md

     --verbose 0 \
     --evaluate_on_test_data
 ```
-Note: AutoGluon training with `best_quality` would not prefer to use GPU due to distributed training and better performance for xgboost models.
+Note: AutoGluon training with `best_quality` would not prefer to use GPU due to distributed training and better performance for LightGBM models.

 ## Analysis on the results